tubutubucorn/Ethereum-Private-Network/Article.md

 0
 ```

-If both commands return zero, don’t worry, the DAG is generated.
-Wait some time and check again, you must see results(your output might be different):
+If both commands returns zero, don’t worry, the DAG is generated.
+Wait some time and check again, you must see the result(your output might be different):
 ```js
 > eth.hashrate
 23458